adamrhans/Mod15_AdvancedPythonWebApps/Project_15.2/README.md

 In the first part of this project, I will work with a simplified version of the database that is constructed using lists.
 Next, I will create a more advanced, faster, and efficient version of the database that uses dictionaries to store its entries.
 Finally, I will define some advanced Python functions that compute the weighted average for each student in the database.

 ### Data Engineering Tools:
-- Python
+- Create a relational database using Python.
-- Advanced Python Functions
+- Implement redundant *dictionaries* in Python.

 ### Project Files
 [Part 1](Part_1/Project15.2.ipynb)